 Lancers Football -- Head Coach

-All-American QB Nathan Chandler dives in for touchdown in a 2001 game.
-Chandler helped the Lancers win the Mission Conference championship that season.
-He went on to a successful career at Iowa University.
+PCC Sports Hall of Fame QB Nathan Chandler dives in for touchdown in a 2001 game.
+Chandler, inducted into the 2013 class, helped the Lancers win the Mission Conference championship in '01.
+The Texas native went on to a successful career at the University of Iowa.

 RECENT ACCOMPLISHMENTS OF PCC FOOTBALL

-Jonathan Smith (2001 Lancers, with ball right) set a PCC record for rushing yards in a single season with 2,049, and set a national record for most all-purpose yards in a game with 515.
+Jonathan Smith (2001 Lancers) set a PCC record for rushing yards in a single season with 2,049, and set a national record for most all-purpose yards in a game with 515.
 He went on to become an All-Pac 10 selection at Washington State University and later led NFL Europe in rushing.